 Dept. of Communication Studies, Univ.
 Rhode Island

-Numbers in this paper and entries in its appendices are from a companion database that remains under construction.
-Current status of the database (i.e., numbers of universities, departments, courses covered) and any additions, modifications, or deletions of departments or courses in the database may change appendices and numbers in this post.
-Should a print version of this article be submitted, I will place a notice here. —P. Logan, updated July 2014.
+Numbers in this paper and its appendices are from a database.
+Additions, modifications, or deletions in the database may occasionally change these numbers.
+Should a print version of this article be submitted, I will place a notice here. —P. Logan, January, 2015.

 Nature and Scope: The Harrington School of Communication and Media at the University of Rhode Island unites the Departments of Communication Studies, Film Media, Journalism, Library and Information Studies, Public Relations, and Writing and Rhetoric under a vision that promotes scientific and strategic communication, digital media literacy, and community engagement .
 This post addresses this vision as a contribution to on-going strategic planning.
 The study includes a web-based database , derived from a national survey of science communication and writing courses made during May-August, 2013, and the analysis below.